MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddconnections.md

 ## -description

-The AcxStreamAddConnections function adds connections to an existing ACX stream.
+The AcxStreamAddConnections function adds explicit connections to a new ACX stream during [EvtAcxCircuitCreateStream](..\acxcircuit\nc-acxcircuit-evt_acx_circuit_create_stream.md)

 ## -parameters

 ### -param Stream

-A pointer to a location that that contains an existing ACXSTREAM Object.
-An ACXSTREAM Object that represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+An existing ACXSTREAM stream object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Connections